khateebshaziya26/khateebshaziya26/README.md

 ## 👨‍💻 About Me

-🎓 Final Year CSE Student at SVCET, Chittoor
+🎓 Final Year IT Student at SVCET, Chittoor
-💡 Passionate about problem-solving and full-stack development
+💡 Passionate about problem-solving and debugging
 🏆 Actively participates in hackathons and tech events
 📚 Continuous learner exploring new technologies

-> *"A techie with a passion for exploring new technologies, enhancing skills, and solving complex problems."*
+> *"Aspiring a successful software developer "*

-- 🔭 Currently working on: MERN stack projects with TypeScript
+- 🔭 Currently working on: Full stack projects
-- 🌱 Learning: Advanced System Design & Microservices
+- 🌱 Learning: Data structures & Algo
-- 👯 Looking to collaborate on: Open-source projects
+- 👯 Ready to Collaborate
-- 💬 Ask me about: Web Development, DSA, or Hackathons
+- 💬 Ask me about: Full Stack Development, DSA, or Hackathons
-- ⚡ Fun fact: I can solve Rubik's cube in under 2 minutes!

 ---